 Advising is Key to Structuring Your Plan of Study

 All pre-professional and lower-division students obtain academic advising through College Advising in the Undergraduate Programs Office, Eller College of Management.
 A pre-professional advisor will help you plan your coursework to meet the admission requirements of the Eller College and a finance major advisor will advise you on core and elective requirements to complete your B.S.B.A. degree.

 Depending on your career interests, you can pursue a position as a financial analyst in a large or small corporation, financial institution, investment firm, financial services, insurance or real estate.

-Dr. Eric Kelley introduces first semester cohort finance major students to the language and basic skills used in financial study and analysis in FIN360, Quantitative Financial Management.
+Dr. Aazam Virani introduces first semester cohort finance major students to the language and basic skills used in financial study and analysis in FIN360, Quantitative Financial Management.
 Finance majors concurrently enroll in FIN360L-a one unit lab that requires student to demonstrate knowledge of basic financial tools.

 The Finance core courses, FIN412 Corporate Financial Problems and FIN421 Investments, are taken concurrently and include a common case the last two weeks of the semester courses to draw on and apply the knowledge gained in both courses to a real-life business problem.